 Cameron is an Artificial Intelligence, stock market predicting computer program exclusively developed in 2009 by Edward Francis Slayton Jr. The computer program uses 100% of computer processing power to analyze a large set of previous daily stock market candle data every night on a quad-core computer within the 17 hour period of time between one day’s stock market close and the next day’s stock market open.
-The computer program does this to come up with an accurate Buying Pressure / Selling Pressure reading for the next trading day, in order to know if the stock market is going to go up or down a small percentage "From the open" on the next trading day.
-From these AI market pressure readings, accurate "Daily Calls" can be extracted so that an individual trader or a Fund Manager can use heavily traded market-following ETF's to maintain high yearly profits at a level that puts the average Hedge Fund to shame using no more than one trade per day.
+The computer program does this to come up with an accurate Buying Pressure and Selling Pressure reading, in order to know if the stock market (SPY) is going to go up or down a small percentage "From the open" on the next trading day.
+From these AI market pressure readings, accurate "Daily Calls" can be extracted so that an individual trader or a Fund Manager can easily use heavily traded market-following ETF's to maintain high yearly profits at a level that puts the average Hedge Fund to shame using no more than one trade per day.
 (3 to 4 Trades per week long term average)

-So The Best Little Hedge Fund is NOT a hedge fund in the typical sense of how a hedge fund normally operates.
+The Best Little Hedge Fund was NOT a hedge fund in the typical sense of how a hedge fund normally operates.
 Most hedge funds require a minimum investment and require you to "Hand over" a million dollars or more.
-And most hedge funds KEEP the majority of your profits, or those profits are lost from hefty fees.
+And most hedge funds KEEP a good chunk of the profits they make, or those profits are lost from hefty fees.
 This is why the average hedge fund in 2013 only paid out 8% to their investors.
-The Best Little Hedge Fund is also not a hedge fund in the sense that subscribers always KNOW where their money is and how much money they've made because our subscribers are the ones managing their own money in less than 20 minutes per day.
+The Best Little Hedge Fund is also not a hedge fund in the sense that subscribers always KNEW where their money was and how much money they made because our subscribers were the ones managing their own money in less than 20 minutes per day.

-The Best Little Hedge Fund is only a hedge fund in the sense that it produces consistent, yearly-average profit percentages, and it does that by making those profits regardless of whether or not the stock market goes Up or Down.
-If there is any "Hedge" aspect of the Cameron technology, it would be the fact that we're making directional market calls based on high-probability events as a result of our exclusive technology, rather than only attempting to make Long / Market-Up Calls.
+The Best Little Hedge Fund was a hedge fund in the sense that it produced consistent profit percentages, and it did that by making those profits regardless of whether the stock market went Up or Down.
+If there is any "Hedge" aspect of the Cameron technology, it would be the fact that we made directional market calls using our exclusive technology, rather than only attempting to make Long / Market-Up Calls.